splashdot/splashdot.github.io/loki/index.md

-# Finding IOCs in a malicious Excel VBA mcacro
+# Finding IOCs in a malicious Excel VBA macro

 ## Analysis